How to Use the Registration Form (Self-Registration)

 You can use both approaches simultaneously:

-- Add close contacts manually - Family and close friends receive personalized invitations with their names
+- Add close contacts manually โ family and wedding party receive personalized invitations with their names

 Both types of guests appear in the same guest list, making management simple.